metablaster/WindowsFirewallRuleset/README.md

 In any case, new system or old, **know that Home versions of Windows do not have GPO (Local Group Policy), therefore not possible to make use of this project.**

-# Step by step quick usage
+# Step by step quick start

+**WARNING:**
-Note: these steps here are for somebody who doesn't know how to use `git`, `Powershell` or `Local group policy`
+- these steps here are for somebody who doesn't know how to use `git`, `Powershell` or `Local group policy`
+- You may loose internet conectivity for some of your programs or in rare cases even lose internet conectivity completely, if that happens, you can run `ResetFirewall.ps1` to reset firewall to previous state.
+- Inside the Readme folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script.
+- Also note that your current/existing rules will not be deleted unless you have rules in GPO whose group name interfere with group names from this ruleset.
+- to be 100% sure please export your current GPO rules first, (if you don't know to do that, then ignore this, you don't have GPO rules)

 1. Right click on the Task bar and select `Taskbar settings`
 2. Toggle on `Replace Command Prompt with Windows Powershell in the menu when I right click the start button`
 3. Right click on Start button in Windows system